 While i was at it I also decided that the partially visible engine, didn’t suffice.
-So I bought an aftermarket Hispano Suiza 12Y to install instead.
+So I bought an after market Hispano Suiza 12Y to install instead.
 And when I have those anyway might as well open the hatch.
 Of course this was easier said than done with the plastic being extremely thick.
-Without my dremel it propably wouldn’t have been possible to remove all the material from the inside to make room for the engine.
+Without my Dremel it probably wouldn’t have been possible to remove all the material from the inside to make room for the engine.
 Also no pictures exist of the engine bay to my knowledge, so all details are improvised.

 It was after this that i decided that the cooler was also simplified too much.
 I added some tubing on the outside which was clearly visible on pictures, and replaced the solid front grille with a better looking one form stretched sprues.

-Attaching the gondolas to the fusulage was not an easy task.
-The struts were mislabeled in the manual, and the rear inner upper struts are slightly too short.
+Attaching the gondolas to the fuselage was not an easy task.
+The struts were mislabelled in the manual, and the rear inner upper struts are slightly too short.
 It took me a few tries before I got them to both point forward and sit at the same height.

 I made some other improvements as well such as riveting the entire beast and scratch building the struts around the tail section as the in the box included ones seemed very thick and partially mis-moulded.